-The average age of coding bootcamp attendees is around 30 years old.
+The average age of online coding bootcamp graduates is around 30 years old.
 In reality, the ages of participants can vary widely.
 For instance, someone as young as 15 years old has graduated a coding bootcamp and someone as old as 75 years old has also graduated.
 This just goes to show, it’s never too early or too late to teach yourself a valuable new skill!

 Although diversity is more than welcomed and is strongly encouraged in the tech industry, the race of coding bootcamp graduates is predominantly white, with about 60% of graduates being caucasian.
 19% of graduates are asian and a variety of other ethnicities make up the final 21%.